MicrosoftDocs/windows-ai-docs/docs/conversion-samples.md

 - XGBoost
 - LibSVM

-WinMLTools converts models to version 1.2.2 of the ONNX format by default.
+By default, WinMLTools converts models to version 1.2.2 of the ONNX format.

-Here, we demonstrate how to convert existing scikit-learn and Core ML models into ONNX, create custom operators, and convert floating point models with WinMLTools.
-We also further demonstrate how you can change WinMLTools dependent packages in order to produce an ONNX model in version 1.0.
+In this article, we demonstrate how to use WinMLTools to:

+- Convert scikit-learn models into ONNX
+- Convert CoreML models into ONNX
+- Create custom operators
+- Convert floating point models
+- Produce an ONNX model in version 1.0.

 ## Install WinMLTools